The Best Ever Keto Buns

 - Let sit until cool or enjoy hot.

-This recipe will yield 4 keto buns which are perfect for 4 days of lunches to bring for work or to enjoy in the toaster for breakfast.
+This recipe will yield 4 keto buns, perfect for 4 days of lunches to bring to work or enjoy breakfast in the toaster.

 I don’t typically double-batch anything keto, so if you want to make more, I’d suggest following the recipe twice.